EduID-Mobile/Architecture-and-Requirements/30-app-architecture.md

 Users can narrow down the provided information via two filters.

-* a personal filter, and
+* A personal filter, and
-* an institution filter
+* An institution filter

 The personal filter relies on the service manager to filter only services that were accessed previously.